-Senior Vice President of Strategy, Preemptive Medicine and Health Security Initiative
+Senior Vice President and UK Initiative Lead

 Tom brings a wealth of healthcare and public policy experience to this role.
 He is the former director of the Institute for Public Policy Research, where he founded and chaired the Commission on Economic Justice, and made a significant impact in areas ranging from the funding and reform of the health and care system, real choices on Brexit, and recasting the relationship between tech and society.

 Tom spent more than a decade at McKinsey & Company, where he was a Partner and held leadership roles in the healthcare practice in both London and New York City.
 He helped government institutions with healthcare reform across a dozen countries in five continents and served international institutions, such as the Global Fund to Fight AIDS, TB and Malaria, and international foundations including The Rockefeller Foundation and the Bill and Melinda Gates Foundation.
 While based in New York City, Tom supported U.S. state governments to implement innovations to expand coverage and improve the quality and accessibility of care as a result of the Affordable Care Act.